iOS-updates-2018/Labs/Lab 3/README.md

 OBJECTIVES
 ===
-- teach students about using WebKit framework
+- Teach students about using WebKit framework
-- have students interact with NSURL and related classes
+- Have students interact with URL and related classes
-- have students practice implementing methods from iOS delegates
+- Have students practice implementing methods from iOS delegates
-- reinforce previous iOS development lessons
+- Reinforce previous iOS development lessons
-- refresh student knowledge of linked lists
+- Refresh student knowledge of linked lists
-- give students practice with programming and testing in Swift
+- Give students practice with programming and testing in Swift

 CONTENTS